 Mrs. Morreale has set these words to music and all the children can sing this statement joyfully and enthusiastically.

-At St. Mary’s , from Early Years to when the children leave in Year 6, we develop the children’s ability to reflect and pray so that they grow in their understanding of the use of silence and the different ways we can pray individually and together.
+At St. Mary’s , from Early Years to when the children leave in Year 6, we develop the children’s ability to reflect and pray so that they grow in their understanding of the different ways we can pray individually and together in silence, with music, song, dance and more.
 Prayer is central to our everyday routine and a prayer focus is at the heart of every classroom.
 These have a bible, a crucifix and other items to engage and support the children in prayer.
 Children add to these and are involved in their development.
 Children in Year 1 upwards spend a very short period of time in quiet meditation after lunch, which they find both calming and prayerful.

 We learn the traditional prayers of the Church and enable the children to pray in many different ways appropriate for the liturgical season, situation and age of the children.
 The children and staff regularly use the outdoor environment to pray and be close to God.
 The Bible Garden is another special setting where the children enjoy reflecting about God’s love for them.
 Children in Key stage 2 keep a prayer journal.
 During the liturgical seasons of advent and lent and during the months of Mary, voluntary prayer groups are organised by the RE Council (a group of children who are passionate about the Catholic Life of our school) with guidance from adults where necessary.
 These are well attended.